pykale/pykale/README.md

 ## Installation

+Pykale requires a Python version between 3.6 and 3.8.
 You should [install PyTorch](https://pytorch.org/get-started/locally/) matching your hardware first.
 To work on graphs, install [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric) first follow its official instructions.

 Install PyKale using `pip` for the stable version: